Ducking-Games/DuckDiary/README.md

 * All logging is JSON
 * Logging message included within JSON
 * Log file rotation (One previous and one current log file)
+* QUACK -> Try it out.. for funsies

 # Classes
 ## Log
 Is the class implementation of the singleton logger.
 The `CURRENT_LOG_LEVEL` can be set to any of the following levels:
 ```
 enum LogLevel {
+	QUACK,
 	DEBUG,
 	INFO,
 	WARN,